aryal1/HousePrices/README.md

 My first intuition is to look at the data, plot things out and get some ideas about which parts of data will be best predicting factors for sale price.
 I am working in Jupyter Notebook.

+After examining data and experimenting with feature engineering, I decided to run data through scikit-learn's RandomForestRegression model and find 20 best contributing features.

+Now my idea is to engineer more features with high correlation to Sale Price.